wakesurfer/Terraform-OCI-Demos/ol7-compute-instance-w-bootvol/README.md

 ## 3. Pull the repo from Git to your selected Terraform working directory ##
-Create a working directory for your demo and do a git pull or download the files.
+Create a working directory for the examples files and do a git pull or download the files.
 In each of the examples subdirectories a separate Terraform configuration will be created.

 ## 4. Verify your Credentials for an instance in the Oracle Cloud ##
 Make sure you have credentials to login to an Oracle OCI instance.
 You can always create a Cloud Trial account at http://cloud.oracle.com